 When giant Mojo Jojo rips open the side of the building he's climbing with the Powerpuff Girls in tow, it shows the interior of the second floor of Cartoon Network studios with caricatures of the actual employees.
 See more »

 During the movie's climax, when Mojo has the girls' gripped in his hand as he climbs the skyscraper, they switch from his right hand to his left and back again between shots.
 See more »

 The city of Townsville...

 [an explosion is heard, and a red hue emanates o.c. down on Townsville streets.
 An alarm is heard in the distance]

 ...is in some serious, serious, serious trouble!
 Day after day, crime, lawlessness and evil are running rampant.
 Its citizens have lost all hope!.
 They are utterly helpless and in desperate need of a true hero!
 But who?
 Is there no one who can help this forsaken town and make it a better place?

 [...]
 See more »

-The last line in the End Credits is "No apes, monkeys, or Talking Dogs were injured during the making of this film".
+There is a statement in the closing credits: "No apes, monkeys, or talking dogs were injured during the making of this film".
 See more »

 Was this review helpful to you?